ayantika-khanra/ayantika-khanra.github.io/content/project/Instacart_dataset_market_basket/index.md

 #### 4. Finding Connections at the Aisle Level Using Network Visualization

-Instead of focusing on individual products, we now aggregate at the aisle level.
+Instead of focusing on individual products, I now aggregate at the aisle level.
 Each `basket` dataframe now has `aisle` as columns and `order_ID` as rows.
 Values indicate whether that aisle was part of the order (0 → False, 1 → True).

 ```python
 import pandas as pd